-- You are responsible for creating purchase orders and handling inventory logistics.
+- You’re responsible for creating purchase orders and handling inventory logistics.

-- You are responsible for your own customer service.
+- You’re responsible for your own customer service.

-- Brand must pay additional fees to Amazon for being a 3P seller.
+- Brands are required to pay additional fees to Amazon for being a 3P seller.

 - Your brand can be subject to account suspension.